-AAUW Preschool in Waukegan is a LLC Premiere Partner.
+AAUW Preschool in Waukegan is an LLC Premier Partner.
 This post is part of their partnership with Little Lake County.
-Written AAUW Preschool Director Ann Adkins, all opinions belong to AAUW.
+Written by AAUW Preschool Director Ann Adkins, all opinions belong to AAUW.

 - A sense of belonging

 - Persistence to follow through